Dima-Bulgakov/Color/README.md

 # Color
-The simple iOS app for mixing colors and saving them to Core Data
+The simple iOS app for mixing colors and saving them to Core Data.

 ## Major Functionality